-The Ting, cast of bronze, was the vessel that

-held the cooked viands
+The Ting, cast of bronze, was the vessel that held the cooked viands giving nourishment, but rather more in relation to the people.

 - in the temple of the ancestors and

 - at banquets.

 - The head of the family served the food

 - from the Ting

 - into the bowls of the guests.1